kubernetes/kubernetes/docs/proposals/synchronous-garbage-collection.md

 Note that this **changes the behavior** of `kubectl delete`.
 The command will be blocked until all pods are deleted from the key-value store, instead of being blocked until pods are in the terminating state.
 This means `kubectl delete` blocks for longer time, but it has the benefit that the resources used by the pods are released when the `kubectl delete` returns.

+To make the new kubectl compatible with the 1.4 and earlier masters, kubectl needs to switch to use the old reaper logic if it finds Synchronous GC is not supported by the master.

-Old kubectl is not affected, because `DeleteOptions.SynchronousGarbageCollection` defaults to false.
+Old kubectl is compatible with new master, because `DeleteOptions.SynchronousGarbageCollection` defaults to false.

 ## Security implications